21 Benefits of Drinking Lemon Water & Himalayan Sea Salt

 Historically, the people of the Himalayas used this salt to preserve fish and meat.
 Today, what we call Himalayan sea salt is actually mined from the Punjab region of Pakistan.

-13. Sea Salt and Allergy Relief
+13. For Allergy Relief

 Sea salt water is a natural antihistamine.
 It can help you breathe better when your nasal passages are swollen from allergies.
 It also works as a decongestant as it hydrates the body and allows passage of fluid from swollen tissues.